top of page

 • British spelling throughout

 Professionalism matters because it reflects how you will perform in the workplace.
 A sloppy CV suggests a sloppy work ethic.
-A clean, well structured CV shows pride in your work and reliability.
+A clean, well-structured CV shows pride in your work and reliability.

 Final Thoughts

 When you understand what employers look for in CVs UK wide, you can structure your document to impress recruiters in those crucial first six seconds.
-A clean layout, a clear profile summary, relevant skills, measurable achievements and strong professionalism can transform your CV instantly.
+A clean layout, a clear profile summary, relevant skills, measurable achievements, and strong professionalism can transform your CV instantly.

 FAQs: What UK Recruiters Notice in the First 6 Seconds